 Purchase property under the threshold

-Even though the nil-rate stamp duty and land tax (SDLT) rate threshold has risen from £125,00 to £250,000, purchasing property under this in most of the UK’s major cities is probably a big ask, but this is a way to avoid paying stamp duty.
+Even though the nil-rate stamp duty and land tax (SDLT) rate threshold is now £125,000, purchasing property under this in most of the UK’s major cities is probably a big ask, but this is a way to avoid paying stamp duty.

 Finagling by paying separately for fixtures and fittings (is not advisable …)